marian-schulz/ABC2M21/documentation.md

 ABC2M21 serves as an implementation acting as an alternative translator/converter.
 It transforms tunes originally written in abc notation into music21 streams and objects.

-At the project's inception, the aim was to enrich the ABCFormat within the music21 module, catering to the nuances of the ABC music format.
-This included empowering it with functional lyrics and multi-voice capabilities.
-However, the pre-existing codebase proved to be outdated and presented considerable challenges.
-An attempt to refactor the ABCFormat resulted in a comprehensive redesign, giving rise to ABC2M21.

 ABC2M21 is a work in progress and is under active development.
 While many common ABC features have been successfully implemented, some lesser-utilized ABC features are still awaiting integration, primarily due to the intricacies of merging with the music21 framework.
 Certain features have been strategically repositioned owing to the challenges